Introducing Combined Effects of Filtering and ASE Noise in Optical Links Supposing Different Equalization Algorithms: MODELS

-The final assumption concerns the ISI elimination strategy at receiver side: after matched filtering, the DSP is assumed to perform equalization operating at a sampling rate equal to 1 Sample per Symbol (SpS).
+In this section we examine the infinite length equalization models, namely the ZFE, the MMSEE and the FSE.
+Regarding ZFE and MMSEE, some additional assumptions and definitions are needed, since these models are based on matched filter theory.
+The optical link in \autoref{fig:channel_model} represents the white-noise equivalent link for ZFE and MMSEE equalization.
+After matched filtering, the DSP is assumed to perform equalization operating at a sampling rate equal to 1 sample per symbol.
 The matched filtering assumption is not realistic in optical systems.
-In general, the presence of a matched filter before sampling is not necessary, since modern commercial transceiver implement both matched filtering and equalization in discrete domain.
-We will start our discussion with this assumption to derive models for Zero Forcing Equalizer (ZFE) and Minimum Mean Square Error Equalizer (MMSE) and finally we will get rid of matched filtering when considering Fractionally Spaced Equalizer (FSE).
-In this way, FSE model derivation will follow straightforward after ZFE and MMSE, justifying our approach.
-All the equalizer models assume an infinite number of taps.
+In general, the presence of a matched filter before sampling is not necessary, since modern commercial transceivers implement both matched filtering and equalization in the discrete domain.
+We will get rid of matched filtering when considering the FSE, WFLE, and FLE models.

-The initial step of the analysis involves evaluating the noise at receiver side.
-As anticipated, the overall effect of filtering is that the data signal becomes distorted, and the noise is no longer white.
-Specifically, at the receiver side, the perceived noise is the sum of multiple “colored” components due to the additive nature of noise.
-Each of these components is colored based on the number and shape of filters it has passed through.
-Using the well-known formula for computing the output PSD $S_{out}(f)$ of a random process crossing a filter with transfer function $U(f)$, having an input PSD $S_{in}(f)$: